garamond13/VTFUpscaler/README.md

 ## Usage

 You can simply pull VTF file or a directory onto VTFUpscaler.exe or open them via the command line.

-You can find user shaders in the [User shaders folder](User shaders).
+You can find user shaders and how to use them in the User shaders folder.

 ## Minimum system requirements
 Window 10